-- 4.14 Barnet Council participates in pan-London mobility (PLM) arrangements7 and accordingly up to five percent of the properties that become available to the Council for re-letting or nomination each year will be made available to transferring tenants from other London local authorities participating in the scheme. - 4.15 Homes under this scheme are allocated according to the PLM allocations scheme rules and not the rules outlined in this scheme.
-Full details of the PLM scheme can be found at www.london.gov.uk. - 4.16 Existing tenants of Barnet Council can make transfer applications through PLM to be considered for vacancies in other London local authority areas.
+- 4.16 Barnet Council participates in pan-London mobility (PLM) arrangements and accordingly up to five percent of the properties that become available to the Council for re-letting or nomination each year will be made available to transferring tenants from other London local authorities participating in the scheme. - 4.17 Homes under this scheme are allocated according to the PLM allocations scheme rules and not the rules outlined in this Allocations Scheme.
+Full details of the PLM Scheme can be found at www.london.gov.uk. - 4.18 Existing tenants of Barnet Council can make transfer applications through PLM to be considered for vacancies in other London local authority areas.